 There is no doubt about it.
 Seeing negative returns on your investment account statement is painful.
 With a constant stream of scary headlines and the last financial crisis fresh in our minds, you have the ingredients for a very stressful situation.
 Few people can shrug it off completely.
 If you can, kudos to you.
 For many, seeing these negative values on a statement causes the fight or flight reaction and often, this can be the undoing of their long term investment plan.

 Doing nothing runs contrary to our instincts.
 But if you can do just that and avoid the investing mistakes below, you will be better positioned to weather the latest storm in the financial markets.
 Here are some investing mistakes long term investors make when markets get rough.

 Believing that every market downturn is the Big One:

-Financial Panner Roger Whitney recently sent out a tweet showing Fred Sanford from the 1970’s sitcom Sanford & Son.
-For those not old enough to remember the show, it was set in Los Angeles, known for many things, including earthquakes.
-Roger’s tweet showed an image of Fred Sanford in a state of panic at even the slightest trembler which are so common in L.A.
-The tweet urged people “don’t be like Fred” when reacting to the latest market downturn.
-Having grown up in Southern California, I could definitely relate.
+Having grown up in Southern California, I experienced my share of earthquakes.
 Whenever, the ground began to rumble, the thought would cross my mind, “is this the big one?”
-After a while, you just accept that these are natural occurrences and you simply can’t freak out every time things get a little shaky.
+After a while, you just accept that these are natural occurrences and you simply can't freak out every time things get a little shaky.
 The same can be said of investing and the markets.
-Corrections are a natural part of the process and when they happen, it doesn’t mean we’re in for a repeat of 2008.
+Corrections are a natural part of the process and when they happen, it doesn't mean we're in for a repeat of 2008.